 How can you join the fundraising mayhem?
 Several ways, actually!
 Between online auctions for donated rarities of the geekiest sort, to buying things straight from Pat's store, The Tinker's Pack, where all proceeds go to charity all year long (every single purchase), or by just straight-up donating on the Worldbuilders page, where each donation of ten dollars gets you an entry into the massive lottery of donated books, games, and delightfully dorky miscellany.
 Act quickly if you're interested in getting your paws on some swag whilst helping people feed themselves, their families, and rescue their village's economy.
 Even though sales through Pat's website are constantly put toward charity, this particular event ends December 15, 2014 so, get to clickin' if you don't want to miss out!

 P.S.
 When a website offers the option for the author to scribble whatever you want on the cover page of the book you just ordered, things like this happen:

-It may not be true, but I was in his very first 101 class, and I do have it in writing now so, it's his word against mine at this point.
+While the sentiment may, or may not be true, I was in his very first 101 class, and I do have it in writing now so, it's his word against mine at this point.